 Problem solving and discussion sessions with weekly problem sets.
 Regular assignments will be given and marked.
+The Assignments are to be submitted via Zoom and D2L under, "Assignments".

-There will be ten assignments with each assignment consisting of ten questions.
+There will be nine assignments with each assignment consisting of ten questions.

-Detailed solutions to the, "Ten-Question-Assignments", will be posted on Moodle after the due dates for the assignments.
+Detailed solutions to the, "Ten-Question-Assignments", will be Posted on Zoom via D2L after each assignment due date.